padalakiran/Bank_Management_System_For_Admin/README.md

 6)openpyxl: - pip install openpyxl

--->And You need an excel Sheet with the Headings of
+##  And You need an excel Sheet with the Headings of

 A1)Name